 Don’t forget about the lower monthly carrying costs associated with buying a townhome.
-You won’t have a condo or co-op board, which also means no one will be levying monthly common charges, maintenance fees and special assessments against you like you’re some kind of sharecropper.
+You won’t have a condo or co-op board, which also means no one will be levying monthly common charges or maintenance fees and special assessments against you like you’re some kind of sharecropper.

 Sure, you’ll still have expenses for the upkeep of your townhome, but they’re bound to be lower because you won’t to pay for all the amenities like gyms and swimming pools that can come with big condo and coop buildings in NYC.
 Furthermore, real estate taxes are typically lower for single and even multi-family townhomes vs apartment buildings.

 Lastly, townhomes are a unique property type with many bedrooms, bathrooms, yards, gardens and total privacy as just some of the benefits.
 Because most townhouses in NYC were built in the 19th and early 20th centuries, many of these properties are unique and rich with historical details like stained glass windows, custom woodwork, and opulent fireplaces.
 Many townhomes are also situated in unique, tree-lined streets in historical districts.

 The downsides to buying a townhome in NYC include being solely responsible for the upkeep and maintenance of your building.
 That means being on the hook if the building’s roof leaks, or if the building’s boiler breaks down and needs to be replaced.